-1 Greater authority given to FSA county committees in determining the ix.
-2 disaster designations and the appropriate program applications.
-3 We oppose selection of the county or area farmer committees by political 4 appointment.
-5 2.
-Natural Resources Conservation Service 6 The Natural Resources Conservation Service (NRCS) should be the service 7 agency to provide technical assistance working with local boards and local 8 conditions whenever possible.
-We support the following changes to NRCS: 9 i.
-Giving the soil conservation district boards the authority to hear farmer 10 appeals on conservation land-use issues, including good, fair variances; 11 ii.
-Providing full funding for conservation technical assistance to implement 12 conservation programs; 13 iii.
-Appointees to the NRCS state technical committees, which provide advice 14 and counsel to state conservationists, being actively engaged in a family 15 farm operation; 16 NRCS state technical committees and local conservation districts having iv.
-17 voting power over the cost-share rates and ranking procedures; and 18 Funds designated to NRCS programs being used to hire local fishers and v.
-19 farmers to implement conservation projects.
-20 We oppose: 21 i.
-The privatization of the services of the NRCS and object to forcing 22 farmers to pay for the technical assistance, which should be provided by 23 NRCS staff: and 24 Any effort to eliminate NRCS or shift conservation services to some other ii.
-25 agency or branch of the USDA.
-26 3.
-IMPROVED MARKETING MECHANISMS 27 NFU reaffirms its support for enabling legislation to establish a National 28 Agricultural Relations Board or separate board for single commodities or groups of 29 closely related commodities.
-Once established, this board should: 30 Bring farmers and farm cooperatives together with handlers and 31 processors, for the purpose of bargaining over prices received by agricultural producers.
-Farmers need and are entitled to a firm legal
+1 We oppose selection of the county or area farmer committees by political 2 appointment.
+3 2.
+Natural Resources Conservation Service 4 The Natural Resources Conservation Service (NRCS) should be the service 5 agency to provide technical assistance working with local boards and local 6 conditions whenever possible.
+We support the following changes to NRCS: 7 Giving the soil conservation district boards the authority to hear farmer 8 appeals on conservation land-use issues, including good, fair variances; 9 ii.
+Providing full funding for conservation technical assistance to implement 10 conservation programs; 11 iii.
+Appointees to the NRCS state technical committees, which provide advice 12 and counsel to state conservationists, being actively engaged in a family 13 farm operation; 14 NRCS state technical committees and local conservation districts having iv.
+15 voting power over the cost-share rates and ranking procedures; and 16 Funds designated to NRCS programs being used to hire local fishers and v.
+17 farmers to implement conservation projects; 18 vi.
+Use of federal funding to provide the most recent conservation mapping 19 technology for use by NRCS and associated field staff to make their work 20 less time-consuming and more precise; 21 vii.
+Federal funding to create and sustain programs to train and incentivize 22 emerging and established conservation professionals to work in NRCS or 23 for local Soil and Water Conservation Districts (SWCDs) to help alleviate 24 employee shortages; and 25 viii.
+Require NRCS to train field staff on conservation practices tailored for 26 small-scale and urban agriculture, and to conduct outreach to small-scale 27 farmers and ranchers.
+28 We oppose: 29 The privatization of the services of the NRCS and object to forcing 30 farmers to pay for the technical assistance, which should be provided by 31 NRCS staff; and ii.
+Any effort to eliminate NRCS or shift conservation services to some other agency or branch of the USDA.

-- 1 procedure which will enable them to manage the production and 2 marketing of their products; and 3 ii.
-Help preserve the long-standing rights of family farmers to participate in 4 bargaining associations and cooperatives without being subject to 5 antitrust action.
-6 H. Special Agricultural Policies and Services 7 1.
-FARM LABOR 8 We encourage Congress to continue funding existing programs and establish 9 new grant initiatives that aim to improve the supply, stability, and training of the 10 agricultural labor force.
-11 We urge Congress to enact comprehensive farm labor reforms such that 12 programs like H-2A visa programs contribute to a flexible, efficient, and 13 compassionate agricultural workforce.
-14 We urge USDA to create a program like the Fair Food Program, assuring a 15 collaborative process between farmers and workers on farms to deliver certifiable, 16 market-rewarded, and market-enforced payment on products to benefit wages, 17 profits, and livelihoods of workers and of farmers.
-18 The National Labor Relations Act should be extended to workers on corporate 19 and other farms that employ enough hired help to be subject to the federal 20 minimum wage provisions applicable to agricultural workers.
-21 We support the modification of the Fair Labor Standards Act to ensure: 22 i.
-Worker protection standards regarding wage rates, health, safety, and 23 housing conditions for migrant, seasonal, minority and other farm 24 laborers and for education of their children; 25 ii.
-The rights of workers to bargain collectively for fair wages; and 26 iii.
-A livable minimum wage.
-27 We recognize oligopolies, fixing prices, and cheap food policies harm farmers 28 and farm workers.
-We support efforts to assure fairness for all involved in the - We support USDA offering grants or low interest loans to family farms for new construction and/or remodeling of existing farm labor housing to provide a safe, clean, and healthy living environment for domestic and/or guest workers.

-production of food.
+3. IMPROVED MARKETING MECHANISMS

+NFU reaffirms its support for enabling legislation to establish a National Agricultural Relations Board or separate board for single commodities or groups of closely related commodities.
+Once established, this board should:

+- i.
+Bring farmers and farm cooperatives together with handlers and processors, for the purpose of bargaining over prices received by agricultural producers.
+Farmers need and are entitled to a firm legal procedure which will enable them to manage the production and marketing of their products; and - ii.
+Help preserve the long-standing rights of family farmers to participate in bargaining associations and cooperatives without being subject to antitrust action.

+H. SPECIAL AGRICULTURAL POLICIES AND SERVICES

+1. FARM LABOR

+We encourage Congress to continue funding existing programs and establish new grant initiatives that aim to improve the supply, stability, and training of the agricultural labor force.

+We urge Congress to enact comprehensive farm labor reforms such that programs like H-2A visa programs contribute to a flexible, efficient, and compassionate agricultural workforce.

+We urge USDA to create a program like the Fair Food Program, assuring a collaborative process between farmers and workers on farms to deliver certifiable, market-rewarded, and market-enforced payment on products to benefit wages, profits, and livelihoods of workers and of farmers.

+The National Labor Relations Act should be extended to workers on corporate and other farms that employ enough hired help to be subject to the federal minimum wage provisions applicable to agricultural workers.

+We support the modification of the Fair Labor Standards Act to ensure: